 For the 6U Flag division, players must snap the ball from the ground, but not required to snap between their legs.
+When snapping the ball, the player may not be completely located on the defense side of the ball.

 Pitches, laterals, and passes behind the line of scrimmage will be allowed, however the no rush zones and will be enforced as normal.
 Defensive players cannot rush the QB in the 6U Flag division, but the QB is still required to handoff, pitch, or pass the ball within 7 seconds.